Sham Tsz Kit v Secretary for Justice: Court of Final Appeal

-On 5 September 2023, the Court of Final appeal ruled in that while the exclusion of same-sex couples in the city's marriage laws did not violate the right to equality under the Basic Law (BL25 / BOR22), the government's lack of recognition of same-sex partnerships violated the right to privacy (i.e. Right to privacy under BOR14, being provisions equivalent to Article 17 of the International Covenant on Civil and Political Rights.
-BOR14 is part of the Basic Law as a result of BL39, which applied the said International Covenant on Civil and Political Rights).
+On 5 September 2023, the Court of Final appeal ruled in that while the exclusion of same-sex couples in the city's marriage laws did not violate the right to equality under the Basic Law (BL25 / BOR22), the government's lack of recognition of same-sex partnerships violated the right to privacy under BOR14, being provisions equivalent to Article 17 of the International Covenant on Civil and Political Rights and part of the Basic Law as a result of BL39, which applied the said International Covenant on Civil and Political Rights.
 The ruling is suspended for two years in order to give the government time to comply with the decision.

 Reactions

 The ruling was mostly welcomed by the LGBT community in Hong Kong, with some activists seeing it as an "improvement".

 In contrast, the Equal Opportunities Commission, Hong Kong's equality watchdog, stated it had "no comment" on the decision, explaining that recognition of overseas same-sex marriages in Hong Kong was "outside the scope" of existing anti-discrimination ordinances, which do not protect sexual minorities.
 Junius Ho, a pro-Beijing lawmaker, attacked the decision and suggested that the government ask Beijing to overturn the court's ruling.